Kapitan chicken is one of the unique breeds in the curry family.

-According to the Malaysian history, legend has it a Chinese chef of a ship owned by the British was eager to learn how to cook the local cuisine.
-One day, he saw a Malay woman preparing a stewed chicken dish in the kitchen permeated with the unfamiliar, exotic flavor.
-He asked the woman if she is willing to share her recipe, whom she obliged.
+According to Malaysian history, legend has it a Chinese chef on a ship owned by the British was eager to learn how to cook the local cuisine.
+One day, he saw a Malay woman preparing a stewed chicken dish in the kitchen with an unfamiliar, exotic flavor.
+He asked the woman if she was willing to share her recipe, and she obliged.

-The woman told him that it is a chicken curry dish and graciously show him the method of cooking.
+The woman told him it was a chicken curry dish and graciously showed him the cooking method.

 Upon returning to his kitchen, he realized that it could be too spicy for the British captain and the crew members.
 He improvised the recipe by drastically reduced the spiciness and enhanced with some Chinese ingredients.